 kW . h=(3600s) [kW]=3600 [s] [ks/s] = 3600kJ=3.6MJ

 The pump that circulates the water through the collector into the test tank consumes 9 watts of power.
-At this rate it would take the pump 111.11 hours of operation to consume 1 kilowatt of power.
-At present, the daily runtime is not being collected for the pump but based on observations, on sunny days, the pump runs for about 6 continuous hours.
+At this rate, it would take the pump 111.11 hours of operation to consume 1 kilowatt of power.
+At present, the daily run time is not being collected for the pump; but based on observations, on sunny days, the pump runs for about 6 continuous hours.

-During the month of November the pump ran on 27 of 30 days.
-Assuming that it ran 6 hours daily the energy used would be 1.458 kWh or 5.248MJ (megajoules).
+During the month of November, the pump ran on 27 of 30 days.
+Assuming that it ran 6 hours daily, the energy used would be 1.458 kWh or 5.248MJ (megajoules).
 The price of energy supplied by the local utility is at the rate of 15 cents per kilowatt hour.
-The cost to operate the pump for this 27 day period was a total of 22 cents.
+The cost to operate the pump for this 27-day period was a total of 22 cents.

 Conclusion of Test Alpha

-Test Alpha-Bata was a continuation of test Alpha when included all the data for the winter season 2014-15, starting October 22, 2014 and concluded on March 31, 2015.
-During this period test Tank (B) collected 2,650,386.6 Btu’s of heat over the control Tank (A).
+Test Alpha-Beta was a continuation of Test Alpha that included all the data for the winter season 2014-15, starting October 22, 2014, and concluding on March 31, 2015.
+During this period test, Tank B collected 2,650,386.6 more BTUs of heat than control tank A.